metacpan/metacpan-cpan-extracted/distros/I/IP-Geolocation-MMDB/README.md

 ## DEPENDENCIES

 Requires Alien::libmaxminddb from CPAN.
 Requires Math::BigInt version 1.999806, which is distributed with Perl 5.26 and newer.
 Requires libmaxminddb 1.2.0 or newer.

 Requires an IP to country, city or ASN database in the MaxMind DB file format from [MaxMind](https://www.maxmind.com/) or [DP-IP.com](https://db-ip.com/).

-Windows is not supported.
-Please do not ask for Windows support.

 ## INSTALLATION